 As the cold winter days are approaching, you still want to continue your morning practice.
 However, there are cases when it’s better to interrupt your exercising program or change the type of activity you practice.
 If you know you have a chronic condition, go to a regular medical check-up.
 Ask your doctor if it’s okay to continue exercising during this period.

-Normally, exercise is recommended for almost everyone, but the low temperatures can worsen your condition if you suffer from certain ailments like asthma.
+Normally, exercise is recommended for almost everyone, but low temperatures can worsen your condition if you suffer from certain ailments like asthma.
 People suffering from heart diseases are also particularly sensitive during this time of the year.
-It might be safe for you to workout, but a doctor should express this opinion.
+It might be safe for you to work out, but a doctor should express this opinion.

 There is also the possibility to adapt your program and perform easier exercises that won’t be too harsh on your body.
 Another solution is to practice by taking long walks until the cold weather is gone.
 You’ll stay in shape until spring when you can take up to your normal workout again.